KevinDHall/Embedded-Containers/README.md

 * Functions that make sense for fixed-capacity containers (such as `bool full() const`)
 * Functions aimed to help avoid throwing exceptions when the container is full (`emplace_at()` and `inject()`)

+The one major area this project deviates from other work is the addition of a runtime-sized declaration class (`std::fixed_vect<T>::runtime_sized`).
+There are use cases where the required capacity of a container isn't known at compile-time, but can be determined prior to the long-term running state.
+This follows the embedded idiom of "allocate memory from the free store only at the start of the application, and then never thereafter."